-For this reason, here we consider a Dynamical Low-Rank Approximation (DLRA) framework for SDEs \cite{kazashi2025dynamical}.
-In contrast with the majority of reduced order models for uncertainty quantification, DLRA aims to construct a numerical surrogate which is spanned by time-varying basis, in both the deterministic and stochastic domains.
-The first rigorous formalization of DLRA was proposed in \cite{koch2007dynamical}, where its evolution was described through constraining the time derivative of the dynamics into the tangent space of a low-rank manifold.
-Despite being a quite new topic, DLRA has been intensively studied for ordinary differential equations \cite{carrel2025interpolatory,koch2007dynamical,lubich2014projector,kieri2016discretized,kieri2019projection}, deterministic \cite{bachmayr2021existence,einkemmer2018low,einkemmer2023robust,ramezanian2021fly}, and random partial differential equations (rPDEs) \cite{kazashi2021existence,kazashi2021stability,kusch2022dynamical}, while in the SDE context this is still a novelty and its potential has not been fully discovered yet \cite{kazashi2025dynamical}.
+To address these cases, in this work we consider a Dynamical Low-Rank Approximation (DLRA) framework for SDEs \cite{kazashi2025dynamical}.
+In contrast to standard reduced order models for uncertainty quantification, DLRA aims to construct a surrogate which is spanned by time-varying basis, in both the deterministic and stochastic domains.
+The first rigorous formalization of DLRA was proposed in \cite{koch2007dynamical} for deterministic matrix evolution equations, as a constrained dynamics onto the manifold of low (fixed) rank matrices.
+DLRA has been intensively studied for ordinary differential equations \cite{carrel2025interpolatory,koch2007dynamical,lubich2014projector,kieri2016discretized,kieri2019projection}, deterministic \cite{bachmayr2021existence,einkemmer2018low,einkemmer2023robust,ramezanian2021fly}, and random partial differential equations (rPDEs) \cite{kazashi2021existence,kazashi2021stability,kusch2022dynamical}, while its application to SDEs is still in its infancy and its potential has not been fully exploited yet \cite{kazashi2025dynamical}.

-In general, there are several ways to instantiate the DLRA equations.
-One possibility is through the Dynamical Orthogonal (DO) framework, which was first proposed in \cite{sapsis2009dynamically} for rPDEs and was used in \cite{kazashi2025dynamical} to obtain a well-posed mathematical setting in the SDEs framework.
-Here, we propose methods for discretizing these DO equations rigorously derived in \cite{kazashi2025dynamical} to achieve an exploitable DLRA numerical solution.
+There are several ways to instantiate DLRA equations for SDEs.
+One possibility is through the Dynamically Orthogonal (DO) framework, which was first proposed in \cite{sapsis2009dynamically} for rPDEs and was used in \cite{kazashi2025dynamical} to obtain a well-posed mathematical setting in the SDEs framework.

-The DO approach consists in building an approximation composed by two components, a deterministic basis and a stochastic one, both allowed to evolve in time and to be computed on the fly.
-More precisely, we are seeking a solution $X$ made by the following linear combination of $k$ members for any random realization $\omega$
+The DO approach consists in building an approximation composed by two components, a deterministic basis and a stochastic one, both allowed to evolve in time and computed on the fly.
+More precisely, we seek a solution $X$ of the following form